Do all bees and wasps sting, and when should you worry?

 Solitary bees: The lonesome defenders

 Most bee species are solitary, not living in large colonies like their honeybee counterparts.
-These bees, including the likes of mason bees and leafcutter bees, do possess stingers but are far less inclined to use them.
+These bees, including the likes of mason bees and leaf-cutter bees, possess stingers but are far less inclined to use them.
 Their solitary lifestyle means they do not have a hive to defend in the traditional sense, resulting in generally less aggressive behavior.
 These bees focus more on individual activities like foraging and nesting, which leads to minimal interactions with humans.
-Consequently, they usually sting only if directly handled or threatened.

 Stingless bees: The non-stingers